Elon Musk unveils Tesla's Cybercab, plans to bring autonomous driving to other models in 2025

 “If they’re going to eventually get to robotaxis, they first need to have success with the unsupervised FSD at the current lineup,” said Seth Goldstein, equity strategist at Morningstar Research.
 “Tonight’s event showed that they’re ready to take that step forward.”

 When Tesla will actually take that step, however, has led to more than a little anxiety for investors who see other automakers deploying similar technology right now.
-Shares of Tesla Inc. tumbled almost 7% before the opening bell Friday.
+Shares of Tesla Inc. tumbled 9% at the opening bell Friday.

 Waymo, the autonomous vehicle unit of Alphabet Inc., is carrying passengers in vehicles without human safety drivers in Phoenix and other areas.
 General Motors’ Cruise self-driving unit had been running robotaxis in San Francisco until a crash last year involving one of its vehicles.